Chart Color Schemes

 Coburg has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Coburg's population is estimated at around 30,214 as of Nov 2025.
-This reflects an increase of 3,640 people (13.7%) since the 2021 Census, which reported a population of 26,574 people in the Coburg statistical area (Lv2).
-The change is inferred from the resident population of 28,749 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 626 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,366 persons per square kilometer, placing Coburg in the top 10% of national locations assessed by AreaSearch.
-The area's 13.7% growth since the 2021 census exceeded the national average (9.7%) and that of the state, marking it as a growth leader in the region.
-Population growth for the Coburg SA2 was primarily driven by overseas migration contributing approximately 82.0% of overall population gains during recent periods.
+The population of the suburb of Coburg is estimated at around 30,237 as of Feb 2026.
+This reflects an increase of 3,663 people since the 2021 Census, which reported a population of 26,574 people.
+The change is inferred from the resident population of 28,748 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 555 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,369 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Coburg's growth rate of 13.8% since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Looking ahead with demographic trends, exceptional growth is predicted over the period with the Coburg statistical area (Lv2) expected to increase by 14,622 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 43.8% in total over the 17 years.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward, exceptional growth is predicted over the period with the area expected to increase by 14,628 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 43.7% in total over the 17 years.

 Frequently Asked Questions - Population